It’s one of the most hydrating ingredients, but if misused, hyaluronic acid can actually dry out your skin. Here’s what you need to know.

 What’s the best way to use hyaluronic acid?

-To counteract that issue, Sonia Deasy, founder of skincare brand Pestle & Mortar, always recommends layering hyaluronic acid serum with a moisturiser.
+To counteract that issue, Sonia Deasy, founder of skincare brand Pestle & Mortar, recommends layering hyaluronic acid serum underneath a moisturiser.
+“It helps seal it into your skin and provides a barrier against moisture loss,” she explains.

 Deasy also advises applying serum to damp – not completely dry – skin for better results.

-The best hyaluronic acid serums:
+The best hyaluronic acid serums

 The Ordinary Hyaluronic Acid 2% + B5

-This serum delivers intense, long lasting moisture to thirsty cells, visibly plumping and smoothing the skin.
+This serum delivers intense, long-lasting moisture to thirsty cells, visibly plumping and smoothing the skin.

 La Roche-Posay Hyalu B5 Serum